polca/premise/docs/user_scenarios.rst

     }

-The mapping between the IAM scenarios and the user-defined scenarios is also done in the datapackage.json file.
-Here, for example, the **SSP2-Base** scenario from the IAM models **IMAGE** and **REMIND** are mapped to the user-defined scenario **Business As Usual**.
-This means that when a user wants to use the **SSP2-Base** scenario from **IMAGE** and **REMIND**, the user-defined scenario **Business As Usual** will be picked.
-While your scenario may not be meant to be used in addition to an IAM scenario, you must still map it to an IAM scenario (should be improved in the future).
+The mapping between IAM scenarios and user-defined scenarios is established within the datapackage.json file.
+For instance, the SSP2-Base scenario from IAM models IMAGE and REMIND is mapped to the user-defined scenario Business As Usual.
+This implies that when users opt for the SSP2-Base scenario from IMAGE and REMIND, the user-defined scenario Business As Usual will be selected.
+Although your custom scenario may not be intended for use alongside an IAM scenario, it must still be mapped to one (this aspect could be improved in the future).

 .. code-block:: json